domschrei/theremin/README.md

 ### Software

 I am developing and executing the program on Linux only, so I will describe the process for Linux systems.
-However, it should not really be a problem to get it running on other platforms, as everything is cross-platform.
+However, it should not really be a problem to get it running on other platforms, as all used tools and frameworks are cross-platform.

 Install the `gcc`, `make` and the `SDL2` library (the application uses the standard libraries and the _ttf_ libraries).